-- Chapter 2 presents an overview of the TOE, its security features and its life cycle. - Chapter 3 defines the conformance claims applicable to this Protection Profile. - Chapter 4 introduces general Java Card System security concerns, called "security aspects". - Chapter 5 presents the assets of the JCS, the links between users and subjects, the relevant threats, the organisational security policies, and the assumptions. - Chapter 6 describes the TOE security objectives, the security objectives for the operational environment and the security objectives rationale. - Chapter 7 defines the TOE security functional and assurance requirements, the security requirements rationales, the dependencies analysis and the rationales for assurance requirements. - Appendix 1 provides a comprehensive view of the two Java Card System Protection Profiles, Open and Closed Configurations.
+- Chapter 2 presents an overview of the TOE, its security features and its life cycle. - Chapter 3 defines the conformance claims applicable to this Protection Profile. - Chapter 4 introduces general Java Card System security concerns, called "security aspects". - Chapter 5 presents the assets of the JCS, the links between users and subjects, the relevant threats, the organisational security policies, and the assumptions. - Chapter 6 describes the TOE security objectives, the security objectives for the operational environment and the security objectives rationale. - Chapter 7 defines the TOE security functional and assurance requirements, the security requirements rationales, the dependencies analysis and the rationales for assurance requirements. - Appendix 1 defines the Java Card System Closed 2.1.1 Configuration, compliant with Java Card specification version 2.1.1.
+No conformance can be claimed to the Closed 2.1.1 Configuration since it is out of the scope of the Protection Profile (not evaluated). - Appendix 2 describes the optional features introduced in Java Card System versions 2.2.2 and 3.0.5 (External Memory, Biometric templates, JCRMI, SensitiveArrays and SensitiveResult). - Appendix 3 provides a comprehensive view of the two Java Card System Protection Profiles, Open and Closed Configurations, as well as the Open 2.1.1 Configuration. - Appendix 4 contains a table of supported cryptographic algorithms. - Appendix 5 contains a glossary of technical terms used in this document.